GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## How Does This Work?

-Apple currently distributes Federal Common Policy CA (FCPCA/COMMON) through its pre-installed Operating Systems Trust Stores for iOS, macOS, and tvOS.
+Apple currently distributes Federal Common Policy CA (FCPCA/COMMON) through its pre-installed Operating System Trust Stores for iOS, macOS, and tvOS.

 Three root CA _certificate types_ reside in Apple's Trust Stores: